jacks4ever/DegoogledAndroidAuto/README.md

 - Improved USB accessory detection and connection handling
 - Enhanced privacy controls for third-party apps

-**Note:** This version includes important fixes for Nissan Pathfinder and other head units that were experiencing connection issues.
+**Note:** This version includes important fixes for the "Android Auto stopped unexpectedly" error and renames the app to better reflect its purpose.

 ## Features